Financing Options for Your Car Repair

 Advance America Loans Can Finance Your Car Repair

 In need of a fast car repair loan?
 Advance America offers options you may want to consider.
-With our payday loans and installment loans, you can receive the funds you need within 24 hours.
+With our payday loans, emergency loans and installment loans, you can receive the funds you need within 24 hours.
 If you opt for one of our title loans, you may collect your money the same day you apply after your car gets appraised at an Advance America location.